 Read the Full Review: AquaTru Countertop Filter Review

-The Aquasana AQ-5300 is our top under-sink filter unit for PFAs removal.
-This filter has been proven by the NSF to remove 77 impurities, including 96% PFAs.
+The Aquasana AQ-5300 is our top under-sink filter unit for PFAS removal.
+This system uses a sediment filter, a catalytic carbon filter, and an ion exchange filter to treat kitchen faucet water, and has been WQA certified to NSF Standards to remove 77 impurities, including 95.2% PFAS.

 Read the Full Review: AQ-5300 Review